-Visa information can be obtained directly from the Immigration Department here.
+Visa information can be obtained directly from the Immigration Department.

 Conference participants from Israel: you can apply for visas from a Malaysian consulate nearest to you.
 Please contact us to obtain letters of invitation and support after your papers are selected (late January onwards).
 You will be issued a single-entry visa for the purpose of conference participation.
 The processing period is one month.
 Visas for tourism-only purposes will not be approved.

-Probably the most economical way to get here is to fly to Kuala Lumpur International Airport (KLIA).
-From there, you can take a domestic flight to Penang.
-The two major airlines flying to Penang from Kuala Lumpur are Malaysian Airlines (MAS) and AirAsia, multiple times a day.
-MAS flies from KLIA; AirAsia from KLIA2.
-If you land in KLIA, you can take the KLIA Express (train) to KLIA2.
+For international travellers, probably the most economical routing is to Kuala Lumpur International Airport (KLIA) or Singapore.
+From either of those, you can connect on a domestic carrier to Penang.
+The two major airlines flying to Penang are Malaysian Airlines (MAS) and AirAsia, multiple times a day.
+MAS flies from KLIA and AirAsia from KLIA2 (connected to KLIA via the KLIA Express train).
 Domestic airfares can fluctuate greatly with little notice, so check these airlines frequently before buying your ticket.
 However, as CHAGS will occur just before the tourist influx in August, you should buy your tickets in advance.

-You can also bypass Kuala Lumpur, but only from a limited number of departure points.
-The full list of international carriers with direct flights to Penang is here.
+You can bypass Kuala Lumpur or Singapore, but only from a limited number of departure points.
+Full list of international carriers with direct flights to Penang.

-Warning (1): The train does not reach Penang.
-You would take the train to Butterworth then cross over by ferry—it's a short hop (not recommended to take taxis across the bridge).
+Warning: The train does not reach Penang.
+You would take the train to Butterworth then cross over by ferry—it's a short hop, lots of fun (not recommended to take taxis across the bridge).

 The rail system in the Peninsula is in a state of transition, with the faster KTM Komuter trains and Electric Train Service (ETS) trains gradually replacing the old diesel-powered Intercity trains.
-There's an ETS link between Butterworth and KL Sentral (journey time 4 hours), and there's a Komuter link between Butterworth and Padang Besar on the Malaysia-Thailand border (journey time allegedly 105 minutes).
+There's an ETS link between KL Sentral and Butterworth (the train is punctual and comfortable; journey time 4 hours and a few minutes), and there's a Komuter link between Butterworth and Padang Besar on the Malaysia-Thailand border (journey time allegedly 105 minutes).
 All very confusing, but you can get some clarity from this article.
-To purchase tickets online (way ahead of time), go here.
+To purchase tickets online (way ahead of time), go here or here.

 Adventurous travellers may wish to take the international express train from Bangkok.
 It used to be that you stayed on the same train right through to Butterworth (took about 20 or so hours).
 Time of departure from Bangkok is still the same: 3 pm or so.
 And you still have to pass the night on the train.
 But the train now terminates at Haatyai, so you'll need to change trains for the short trip to Padang Besar on the Malaysian side of the border.
 From there, you can take a Komuter train to Butterworth.
 Details and ticket purchase options here.